Frequently Asked Questions

 - For the best Zoom experience, however, it is recommended that you do have a Zoom account and download the Zoom app ahead of time.
 On a mobile device, simply search for Zoom in your device’s app store.
 On a computer, you can download the desktop app (called a ‘web client’) by going to zoom.us and clicking on the orange ‘Sign up, it’s free’ button.

 - Because this event is internet-based, a good internet connection is essential.
 If you participate with your mobile device using your cellular data, you are responsible for any applicable data usage charges from your service provider.

-- Zoom and/or Vimeo (general session live video stream) may be blocked in some schools and on some school or district-owned devices.
+- Zoom may be blocked in some schools and on some school or district-owned devices.
 If you are unable to connect with either of those platforms due to firewall restrictions, we recommend connecting from home or elsewhere – or from a personal device.